jayshozie/Flominal.nvim/README.md

 - Flominal is basically just a floating window working as a terminal.
 - Buffer is saved, and also can be cleaned.
+- When you open the window, either with the command or with the keymap, it automatically goes into terminal mode.

 ## Requirements